How to Increase Website Traffic in 2023 without spending $1000s

 It will make more sense as you read on.

-We will have a brief look at each type:
+We will have a brief look at each type, and how it is driving traffic:

-You control how much traffic you goes to your website by modifying your spend.
+You control how much traffic goes to your website by modifying your ad spend.

 You control where the website traffic goes - you determine the exact page that the ad will take them to.